Borgia Egan: Life

-Mission Statement

-"We carry out the mission of mercy guided by prayerful consideration of the needs of our time."

 Mercyhurst University

 Borgia Egan brought the Sisters of Mercy to Erie, Pennsylvania, in the United States to help spread the values of the Sisters throughout the world.
 After they arrived in Erie, Bishop Gannon of the Diocese of Erie approached Egan about creating an institution that focused on the women in the community.
 With the help of the Sisters of Mercy, Egan took out all of the money from the bank and bought a large piece of land to fulfill Gannon's wishes.
 On 8 September 1924, construction started for the new college.
 The building itself was designed by architect F. Ferdinand Durang in a Tudor Gothic style.
 Egan wanted the exterior to have as much detail as the interior of the building.
 However, near the end of the project, the workers went on strike and the Sisters of Mercy in Erie had to complete the project on their own.

 Mercyhurst College was founded on 7 September 1926 in Erie, Pennsylvania.
 Originally an all Catholic, women’s institution, Mercyhurst College opened with the help of the Sisters of Mercy in the Diocese of Erie.
 With Egan as the first president, the college sought to enhance the learning experiences of young women and to give them a chance to use their potential.
 There was only 23 students that attended the college when it first opened, but the number of students grew soon enough.
-Egan remained president of Mercyhurst College from 1926 to 1963, all while maintaining the position of Mother Superior for the Sisters of Mercy in the Diocese of Erie.
+Egan remained president of Mercyhurst College from 1926 to 1927, all while maintaining the position of Mother Superior for the Sisters of Mercy in the Diocese of Erie.

 Mercyhurst College became a co-ed institution in 1969.
 On 25 January 2012, Mercyhurst College was officially renamed Mercyhurst University.
-There is now a Mother Borgia Egan scholarship, titled, ‘Mother M. Borgia Egan Endowed Scholarship,’ that is given out each year to a student who is seeking out in pursuing a career of teaching and is following in the footsteps of Egan.
+There is now a Mother Borgia Egan scholarship, titled "Mother M. Borgia Egan Endowed Scholarship", that is given out each year to a student who is seeking out in pursuing a career of teaching and is following in the footsteps of Egan.

-Core values of Mercyhurst

-The core values of Mercyhurst University reflect those of the Sisters of Mercy.